ZER-0-NE/MLOps-Demo-OrcaCNN/app/README.md

  - is there a way to stop pre-processing scripy mid-way? refresh does not work.

  - THis app uses [blueprints](https://flask.palletsprojects.com/en/1.1.x/blueprints/#blueprints) and [application factories](https://flask.palletsprojects.com/en/1.1.x/patterns/appfactories/)

+ - before running docker on port 80, check if your port 80 is free by `sudo lsof -i :80`, if it shows nginx, stop it using sudo nginx -s stop